ScriptMang/drumstick/readme.md

 - [x] Users can login
 - [x] Jwt auth is implemented
 - [x] Users can create posts
-- [ ] Users can reply to each other's posts
+- [x] Users can reply to each other's posts
 - [x] Users can delete their posts.
-- [ ] Users can edit their posts.
-- [ ] Secure all user post routes with JWT auth.
+- [x] Secure all user post routes with JWT auth.

 ## Prior to Running